 REGISTRATION RIGHTS AGREEMENTS WITH HOLDERS OF THE COMPANY CONVERSION OPTIONS.
 VDSE entered a convertible loan agreement with Artesia Bank N.V., giving the bank the option to convert its loan into shares of Common Stock.
 Artesia Bank N.V. can exercise its conversion right on or after a "Share Offering" by the Company on Easdaq or Nasdaq.
 The loan is to be converted into shares of Common Stock listed on Nasdaq or Easdaq.
-The conversion rate is at a price per share equal to the offering price.
+The conversion rights extend to a price per share equal to the offering price.
 The conversion rights extend to a public offering made by a new company set up by the Company for the purpose of the public offering.

 The Kyoto Agreement also grants the Company Conversion Options under a convertible note.
 If the Company registers shares of Common Stock at a price of not less than \$15 per share with gross proceeds of \$5 million or more, the Company's obligations under the convertible note are automatically converted into shares of Common Stock at the conversion price then applicable.
-As noted above, the Company may offer some or none of the shares of Common Stock if, in the opinion of the managing underwriter, the sale of the Common Stock would be materially detrimental to the success of the offering.
+As noted above, the Company may offer some or none of the shares of Common Stock would be materially detrimental to the success of the offering.
 For a description of the Kyoto Agreement, see "-- Registration Rights Agreements with Holders of Common Stock" above.